cheng-haha/CoS/README.md

 ```
 Get required dataset from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php), do data pre-processing by sliding window strategy and split the data into different sets.
 Other datasets are too large, please contact us by e-mail <chengdongzhou666@qq.com> if you need one of these.
 ## Run
+NOTE: Check in the `config.py` file that your path `dataset_path` is correct.
+Then you can do
 ```
 bash scripts/run.sh
 ```